Insight Tarot - iOS App

 The user swipes upward, reviewing a number of popular spreads...

-Nine spread types are currently available.
+6 spread types are currently available.

-Multi-Card Readings: Query, Card Selection, & Reading
+Multi-Card Reading: Query, Card Selection, & Reading

 Query + Focus

-Multi-card readings are available to subscribers and accessible from All Spreads section.
-In this scenario, the user selects Past • Present • Future, directly from Home screen.
+Multi-card readings are available to subscribers and accessible from the Spreads section.
+In this scenario, the user selects “Past • Present • Future”.
 Before drawing cards, the user can supply an optional query to shape the final output.
 When ready, the user moves to “Begin Reading” CTA and taps.

 Note: While focus can be manually toggled, it's also query-responsive: certain keywords like "Love" will auto-shift it without intervention.
 The user always has ultimate control, and AI summarization accounts for all of it.